 Some Famous Baptist Freemasons

-The following are some famous freemasons listed on the masonic website below.
-Notice how many masons have had leadership roles in the Southern Baptist Convention or Baptist orgs.
+The following are some famous Freemasons.
+Notice how many Masons have had leadership roles in the Southern Baptist Convention or Baptist orgs.
+(Famous Baptists who were Freemasons)

 •Carroll, B. H. - First president of Southwestern Seminary and instrumental in the creation of the